ucsc-cgp/training-resources/WDL/README.md

 ## Command section syntax
 ### Be careful with comments
-Because command sections of a WDL can interpret BASH commands, and BASH commands make use of the # symbol, womtool (and possibily other parsers) can misinterpret comments as syntax.
+Because command sections of a WDL can interpret bash commands, and bash commands make use of the # symbol, womtool (and possibily other parsers) can misinterpret comments as syntax.
 This usually only happens if there are special characters in the comment; alphanumerics should work fine.

 This will work: